 Do make sure that any solicitors you appoint is a specialist in probate and inheritance tax – which is simply too complex an area of law to leave to someone without expertise.

-If you live in a rural part of the country without easy access to legal specialists, or you are an expat who has been appointed executor for a deceased person based in England or Wales, our specialist probate solicitors can help you – taking instructions by email, phone and FaceTime/Skype.
+If you live in a rural part of the country without easy access to legal specialists, or you are a UK expat who has been appointed executor for a deceased person based in England or Wales, our specialist probate solicitors can help you – taking instructions by email, phone and Zoom video calls.